-Does Sedera’s health care sharing program comply with the Affordable Care Act requirements?
+Does Sedera’s medical cost sharing program comply with the Affordable Care Act requirements?

-Sedera’s health care sharing program is not a substitute for insurance as defined by the ACA.
-To deal with the requirements of the ACA, Member companies use a qualifying self-insurance plan administered by a licensed third-party administrator, or TPA.
-This type of plan is referred to as Minimum Essential coverage (MEC).
-A MEC plan, however, is only designed to take care of preventative care needs and, in some cases, to provide a framework for qualifying for a Health Savings Account (HSA) program.
-Member companies also participate in Sedera’s Health Care Sharing Membership, so their employees have access to the assistance of many other Members in handling the costs of medical incidents that exceeds their Initial Unshareable Amount (IUA).
+Sedera’s medical cost sharing program is not a substitute for insurance as defined by the ACA.
+To deal with the requirements of the ACA, Member companies typically use a qualifying self-insurance plan (which includes Minimum Essential Coverage) administered by a licensed third-party administrator, or TPA.
+The self-insurance plan, however, is only designed to take care of preventative care needs and, in some cases, to provide a framework for qualifying for a Health Savings Account (HSA) program.
+Member companies also participate in Sedera’s Medical Cost Sharing Membership, so their employees have access to the assistance of many other Members in handling the costs of medical incidents that exceeds their Initial Unshareable Amount (IUA).
 For most medical incidents under the member’s IUA, Members will pay out of pocket or via their HSA, if they have set one up.

-The Health Care Sharing Membership that Sedera facilitates has no legal barriers within the United States of which we are aware.
+The Medical Cost Sharing Membership that Sedera facilitates has no legal barriers within the United States of which we are aware.

 How will the IRS know that I meet the law’s requirements and don’t owe a penalty?

-Participation in your employer’s group Minimum Essential Coverage (MEC) plan satisfies the IRS’ Individual Shared Responsibility (individual mandate) provision.
+Typically participation in your employer’s self-insurance plan satisfies the IRS’ Individual Shared Responsibility (individual mandate) provision.
 Full details on the IRS’ reporting requirements are not in the scope of this document.
 Please note that Sedera cannot provide tax advice.
 Companies should consult their own legal and tax advisors for more information regarding compliance reporting for the health insurance mandates contained in the Affordable Care Act.